-1.10.42 Set Hostname
+1.9.44 Set Hostname

-Summary: Set hostname and FQDN
+Summary: set hostname and fqdn

-This module handles setting the system hostname and fully qualified domain name (FQDN).
+This module handles setting the system hostname and fqdn.
 If preserve\hostname is set, then the hostname will not be altered.

-A hostname and FQDN can be provided by specifying a full domain name under the FQDN key.
-Alternatively, a hostname can be specified using the hostname key, and the FQDN of the cloud will be used.
-If a FQDN specified with the hostname key, it will be handled properly, although it is better to use the fqdn config key.
-If both fqdn and hostname are set, the prefer\fqdn\over\hostname will force the use of FQDN in all distros when true, and when false it will force the short hostname.
-Otherwise, the hostname to use is distro-dependent.
+A hostname and fqdn can be provided by specifying a full domain name under the fqdn key.
+Alternatively, a hostname can be specified using the hostname key, and the fqdn of the cloud wil be used.
+If a fqdn specified with the hostname key, it will be handled properly, although it is better to use the fqdn config key.
+If both fqdn and hostname are set, it is distro dependent whether hostname or fqdn is used, unless the prefer\fqdn\over\hostname option is true and fqdn is set it will force the use of FQDN in all distros, and if false then it will force the hostname use.